 Monte Irvin with the author / N. Diunte |

 It wasn’t until well after my college playing days were done that I renewed my interest in baseball’s forgotten league.
-Surprisingly, Irvin outlasted almost all of his contemporaries and I looked for an opportunity to meet once again with him, hopefully to capture one last firsthand account of the Negro Leagues from arguably its last living superstar.
+Surprisingly, Irvin outlasted most of his contemporaries, and I looked for an opportunity to meet him again, hopefully to capture one final firsthand account of the Negro Leagues from arguably its last living superstar.

-My chance came in 2007 when I was invited by a friend Lauren Meyer, who was working on a Negro League documentary, and had been hired by the New Jersey Historical Society to film an all day tribute to Irvin and three of his former Newark Eagles teammates in Newark, New Jersey.
-I accompanied her to the day’s events, and despite his limited mobility, at 9AM Irvin was bustling with an energy one would expect from someone much younger than 88 years of age.
+My chance came in 2007 when my friend Lauren Meyer, who was working on a Negro League documentary, had been hired by the New Jersey Historical Society to film an all day tribute to Irvin and three of his former Newark Eagles teammates in Newark, New Jersey.
+I accompanied her to the ceremonies, and despite his limited mobility, Irvin was bustling at 9AM with a youthful energy that hid his 88 years of age.

 Irvin (third from left) with fellow Newark Eagles teammates / N. Diunte |

-A year later, while interviewing Ernie Harwell, he eagerly recommended that I give Irvin a call, as he felt that Monte was someone who could help me with my research.
+A year later, while interviewing Ernie Harwell, he eagerly recommended I give Irvin a call to help with my research.
 The late Tigers broadcaster went out of his way to mention his warm persona.

 “Monte Irvin would be a great source,” Harwell said during our conversation in 2008. “[He's] very personable, a very intelligent guy; I'm very fond of him.”

-I called Irvin shortly after speaking with Harwell and after telling him of the Hall of Fame broadcaster’s recommendation, we spoke for thirty minutes.
+I called Irvin shortly after speaking with Harwell, and after telling him of Harwell's recommendation, we spoke for thirty minutes.
 Irvin shared stories about many of the legends he played with and against in the Negro Leagues, beaming with positivity throughout the entire call.
-He encouraged for me to send him some correspondence, which I did, but what followed further illustrated his tremendous character.
+He encouraged for me to send him some correspondence, which I did, but what followed after further illustrated his tremendous character.

-A few weeks passed by, and I return home one day to find a large envelope in my mailbox addressed in Irvin’s handwriting.
-I open the envelope not only to find my missing items, but a note apologizing for misplacing them, and almost a dozen additional signed photos.
-I called to thank him again and he said he felt it was the least he could do for making me wait to get my things back.
+A few weeks later, I returned home to find a large envelope in my mailbox addressed in Irvin’s handwriting.
+I open the envelope not only to find my missing items, but a note apologizing for misplacing them, as well as a dozen additional signed photos!
+I called to thank him again, and he said he felt it was the least he could do for making me wait to get my things back.

 A sampling of the items Irvin sent / N. Diunte |